zahidsom/zahidsom/README.md

 - 👀 I’m interested in Application Development using Leading edge frameworks
 - 📫 I can be reached at  zahidr1000@gmail.com
 - 😄 website about me   https://frontbutton.com
-- ⚡ This is a collection of protoypes
+- ⚡ This code repository is a collection of protoypes